Python in Posit Workbench

 https://workbench-server/s/4566a3c9ab5a7ad01e1a7/p/30507931/

-Because this value changes per session, rather than hard-coding this value in your code, we recommend you define a variable that calls rserver-url each time your code is run.
-This code can be added to an if block that checks if the environment variable $RS_SERVER_URL has been set so that it only executes inside of Workbench and not when your code is running elsewhere.
+This value changes with each session.
+Rather than hard-coding this value in your code, we recommend defining a variable that calls rserver-url each time you run your code.
+This code can be added to an if block that checks if the environment variable $RS_SERVER_URL has been set.
+This ensures that the code only executes rserver-url inside of Workbench and not when your code is running elsewhere.
 For example, the following code sets path to the value generated by rserver-url and passes it as the root_path variable to the Uvicorn ASGI server:

 if __name__ == '__main__':